ratty3697/android-smart-animation-library/README.md

 <br>
 <h2>How to use this library</h2>
 Now this is SIMPLIEST part<br>
-You can animate anything like --> textview , edittext ,linearlayout ,relativelayout ..etc and everythin present in android all you have to do is get its "id"<br>
+You can animate anything like --> textview , edittext ,linearlayout ,relativelayout ..etc and everything present in android all you have to do is get its "id"<br>
 suppose my LinearLayout id is "layout21"<br>
 then to animate this LinearLayout simply add this code  when you want to animate--><br>
 <br>